 As well as meeting the psychological needs of people who are near the end of their life, supporting their families through the process and caring for the bereaved, Elaine conducts research into non-ordinary or exceptional experiences associated with the end of life.
 This research is conducted under the umbrella of Elaine’s foundation, the Transformative End-of-Life Experiences Research Foundation (TELERF).
 Elaine released a mini-book in 2014 titled, Near-Death Experiences.
 Inspirational insights into why death is nothing to fear.
 This book was based on her research, as well as that of renowned researchers in the field of near-death experiences, and has proved to be a valuable resource for those facing the end of life and for the bereaved.
 Elaine is currently authoring a reassuring book, Nothing to Fear.
 Dying, death and beyond™®, based both on TELERF’s research endeavours and her professional experience in end-of-life care, bereavement and death anxiety management.

 In supporting those who seek her assistance, Elaine adopts an integrative and eclectic approach to therapy.
 A person’s feelings and emotions, thoughts and perceptions, actions and behaviours, physiological function and challenges, as well as spiritual beliefs are fully acknowledged.
 Her holistic framework, grounded in psychosynthesis, addresses the whole person and integrates mind, body and spirit.
 Elaine has developed her own, unique therapeutic approach to acknowledging the challenges that the end of life brings and working with and beyond them.
 Elaine supports others in developing self-compassion, emotional resilience and a sense of well-being.
 She encourages an exploration of life and death in the context of love, meaning, loss, courage and continuity.
 Elaine helps people to work towards preparation, calm, completion and acceptance whilst working with physiological difficulties, psychological needs and ongoing adaptation.
 Her approach is adapted to the meet the specific needs of each person with whom she works.
-Elaine combines elements from a variety of psychotherapeutic techniques including, amongst others, compassion based therapy, cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), grief therapy, transpersonal-centred psychotherapy, mindfulness and progressive relaxation.
-As Elaine has also undertaken formal training in clinical hypnosis (USA) and regression therapy (UK) these therapeutic options may be included as well.
+Elaine adapts and combines elements from a variety of psychotherapeutic techniques including, amongst others, compassion based therapy, life review therapy, cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), grief therapy, transpersonal-centred psychotherapy, mindfulness and progressive relaxation.
+As Elaine has also undertaken formal training in clinical hypnosis (USA) and regression therapy (UK) these therapeutic options may be adopted.
 In addition, Elaine has received certification in hospice care (USA).